SASTRA-iGEM2019/ToeholdSwitchDesign/README.md

 (3) nn_model.ipynb:

 This Jupyter notebook contains the code to validate our neural network model.
 To use it for predicting efficacies of new toehold switches, the path to a csv file with the instances/features may be specified in the final code block in the indicated place; the header line and first two fields are ignored.
 See here for an [`example`](https://raw.githubusercontent.com/SASTRA-iGEM2019/ToeholdSwitchDesign/master/data/miR_toeholds.csv).
-Then use the following code:
+Then use the following code, where the path to the saved model (see section on **NN models**) may also be provided:

 ```
 import pandas as pd
+from keras.models import load_model
 new_feats= pd.read_csv('/path/to/csv_file')
 new_feats = new_feats.iloc[:,2:]
 model = load_model('/path/to/saved_model/',custom_objects={'r_square':r_square})